DataHighway-DHX/documentation/docs/whitepaper.md

 * Roaming Configuration
   * Mapping of whether an End Device has enabled roaming and its expiry date
   * "home" Network Server's DNS resolution information
-  * Owner Account ID on the DataHighway and their User ID and Oorganization ID on the LPWAN Server
+  * Owner Account ID on the DataHighway and their User ID and Organization ID on the LPWAN Server
 * Owner Information
   * M2M Wallet User ID (which may be associated with multiple Organisation IDs, and the End Device may be part of one of its Organisation IDs).
   * Organization ID should have an MXC "network" balance so the owner of the End Device may exchange them for the DataHighway's "data" tokens (DHX) to pay for roaming